../

 -vga virtio \

-Use lsusb to query the bus number and device number of the port, then use the last line (in the script above) to connect it to the virtual machine.
-You will need to run this with sudo privileges.
+Use `lsusb` to query the bus number and device number of the port, and then use the last line to connect into the virtual machine.
+At this time, it needs to be run with `sudo` permissions.

-I was unable to successfully configure the audio, but using an external USB sound card and passing through the USB works fine.
+I was not successful with the audio configuration, but using an external USB sound card and then connecting via USB works.